cabo/ace-aif/draft-ietf-ace-aif.md

 the "path-absolute" and "query" parts of the URI (URI "local-part" in this specification, as expressed by the Uri-Path and Uri-Query options in CoAP).
-As a consequence, AIF MUST be used in a way that it is unambiguous who is the target (enforcement point) of these authorizations.
+As a consequence, AIF MUST be used in a way that it is clear who is the target (enforcement point) of these authorizations (note that there may be more than one target that the same authorization applies to, e.g., in a situation with homogeneous devices).

 For the permissions (`Tperm`), we simplify the model permissions to giving the subset of the CoAP methods permitted.
 This model is